Skip to main content

 Surviving the Aftermath was developed by Iceflake Studios.

-Surviving the Aftermath has received mostly positive reviews from players.
+Surviving the Aftermath has received mostly positive reviews from both players and critics.
 Most players liked this game for its gameplay but disliked it for its grinding.

-Surviving the Aftermath is a single player game.
+Surviving the Aftermath is a single player game with multiplayer support.

-Similar games include Endzone: A World Apart, Surviving Mars, Infection Free Zone, Stranded: Alien Dawn, Settlement Survival and others.
+Similar games include Endzone: A World Apart, Surviving Mars, Settlement Survival, Kingdoms Reborn, Farthest Frontier and others.